10 Ways to Help Reduce the Noise in an Apartment

 Want to know how you can spruce up your place as well as aid in keeping the noise down for those below you?

 Invest in rugs!
-Area rugs are beautiful and can hide not-so-pleasant flooring and can make your tootsies warmer than walking on hardwood floors.
+Area rugs are beautiful decoration items and can hide unpleasant flooring underneath while also keeping your feet warm.

-The thicker and plusher the rug, the more of a barrier you will create between you and the floor.
-Therefore, the more distance between you and your neighbor below you.
+The thicker a rug is, the more of a barrier you will create.
+Therefore, the better the sound protection between you and your neighbor below.

 TAKE YOUR SHOES OFF

-You may not realize it, but your shoes pounding on the floor probably sound louder to those below you.
+You may not realize it, but your shoes hitting the floor create a louder sound than you think.

-Since it is good practice to remove your shoes as soon as you get inside, not only to stop the spread of germs in your home, but to also reduce the noise for your neighbors!
+It is good practice to remove your shoes as soon as you get inside, not only to stop the spread of germs and dirt in your home but also to reduce the noise for your neighbors!

-Taking this extra step before you take the next “step” will not only help put you in the mindset of relaxation after a long day but will lessen the pounding for your neighbors beneath you so they can do the same.
+Taking this extra step after entering your home will not only help you move into a state of relaxation but will also lessen any noise issues for your neighbors beneath you.

 FINALLY, LET YOUR PROPERTY MANAGER KNOW

-If you’ve tried all of these tips and noise is still an issue, then it may be time to go to your property manager or landlord and inform them of the noise issue.
+If you’ve tried all of these tips and noise is still an issue, then it may be time to go to your property manager and inform them of the noise problem.

-Sometimes we cannot do it all ourselves and it is OK to let your manager know there is a bigger problem than the occasional annoyances.
+Sometimes we cannot fix it ourselves, and it is OK to let your manager know there is a bigger issue.

-If our list of tricks isn’t enough to block out the noise, maybe consider addressing your concerns with that neighbor.
+If our list of tricks isn’t enough to block out the noise, maybe consider addressing your concerns directly with your neighbor.

-Confrontation is never fun, but if done in the right way, you may be glad you had the conversation.
+Confrontation is never fun, but if done in a kind manner, you will be glad you had the conversation.

 In most cases, your neighbors may not even be aware that their actions cause so much disturbance around them.

-If common ground still cannot be found, consider moving into a better apartment building that can offer better assistance in handling noisy neighbors.
+If common ground cannot be found, consider moving into a different apartment building that offers better assistance in dealing with noisy neighbors.

 There are some apartments that establish “quiet hours” for all residents, so before renting at your next apartment, ask if these rules are in place and enforced by management.